srondot/portfolio1/_posts/2018-05-13-trophies-and-medals.markdown

 This project was to conceive and build two trophies and 420 medals for different events.
 One trophy was ordered by Neoma Business School for a sports tournament called Ecricome.
 The second trophy and the 420 medals were aimed to reward the students of our school for a sports tournament called UAI 2018 organized by our student organization.

 An independent project team was created by the school to manage this project.
-A total of XXX working hours were allocated by the school along the year.
+A total of 120 working hours were allocated by the school along the year.

 We established some strong relationships with our customer Neoma and our school.
 This project is covered by a written report and a speech.